wp-plugins/standout-css3-buttons/readme.txt

 To change defaults on a site-wide basis, go to the Settings page.
 To change defaults on a per-shortcode basis, pass new values to each shortcode or function call.
 Priority is given to parameters passed via shortcode or function.

+The plugin arguments and default values may change over time.
+To get the latest list of arguments and defaults, look at the settings page.

 = What styles are available? =

 The following styles are available.